Power Walking Definition

 You don’t need a gym membership.

-One of the best things about power walking is that it’s a full-body workout.
-It also engages your upper body, unlike running, where you often use only one set of muscles.
+Unlike running, it engages the upper body, where you often use only one set of muscles.
 To keep yourself upright and balanced when you powerwalk, you have to use your arms for stability and grip—so this will work your triceps, biceps and shoulders.

 Your legs also work hard during a powerwalk because they propel you forward and absorb impact from hitting the ground with every step (which can be especially difficult if you’re walking at an incline).

-It only takes about as little as 30 minutes per day.
+It takes as little as 30 minutes per day.

-Power walking is an excellent way to build strong bones and muscles that support them.
-It’s one of the best exercises because it uses many muscle groups.
+One of the methods to develop healthy bones and muscles is through this particular exercise.
+It is highly regarded due to its ability to engage muscle groups simultaneously.
 You’ll strengthen your legs, hips and lower back while improving balance.
-And since walking uses all your joints – the ankles, knees and hips.
+And walking uses all your joints – the ankles, knees and hips.
 You’ll also be strengthening the ligaments around those areas.
-If you want to protect yourself against osteoporosis later in life, powerwalking daily is an excellent way to start doing so now!
+Power walking can be a way to start now to protect yourself against osteoporosis later in life.

 It is a workout for weight control by burning calories.
-While it may not be as intense of a workout as running, it gets your heart rate up just enough to burn calories.
+Though it may not provide the level of intensity as running, this activity elevates your heart rate sufficiently to facilitate calorie burning.

 By adding strength training exercises into your routine along with regular power walks, you’ll see even better results in weight control than if you were doing one thing at a time on its own.